maryamalsadat-tabatabaei/Beach-Accommodation-SPA-React-App/README.md

 OR to get data locally, comment line 36 in context.js file and uncomment the command line 37 `let rooms = this.formatData(items);`

+## Features

+- Featured Rooms: The app showcases a selection of featured rooms that are highlighted for their unique features or popularity.
+- Search Rooms: Users can search for rooms based on various properties such as room type, number of guests, room price, availability of breakfast, allowance of pets, and room size.

+**Key Technologies**
+<br>The Beach Accommodation SPA React App utilizes the following technologies:

+- React: A JavaScript library for building user interfaces.
+It provides an efficient and flexible way to render components and manage the application state.
+- styled-components: A CSS-in-JS library that allows you to write CSS styles directly in your JavaScript code.
+It provides a powerful way to style React components.
+- Contentful: A content management platform that enables the app to store and retrieve data for the rooms, including descriptions, images, and additional information.
+- react-icons: A library of customizable icons for React applications.
+It provides a wide range of icons to enhance the visual appeal and user experience.
+- react-router-dom: A routing library for React applications.
+It enables navigation between different pages within the app, ensuring a smooth browsing experience.
+- React Context: A feature of React that allows for state management across multiple components without the need for prop drilling.
+It simplifies the sharing and updating of data throughout the application.

+**Room Categories**
+<br>The Beach Accommodation SPA React App offers several room categories, each with its own unique features and amenities.
+Here's what you can expect from each category:

+- Description: Provides an overview of the room, including its size, layout, and any special features.
+- Gallery: Displays a collection of high-quality images showcasing the room's interior, amenities, and surroundings.
+- Info: Presents detailed information about the room, including the number of guests it can accommodate, pricing details, and any included extras.
+- Extras: Lists additional amenities or services available to guests, such as complimentary breakfast, access to a private beach, spa treatments, etc.

 ## Project Background